Anatomy 1 - Human Anatomy with Lab (4 units)

 Once students are admitted to the program, an Education Plan is developed that must be followed:

-All RT coursework from this point on in the program is on the ELAC campus.
+All Respiratory Therapy coursework from this point on in the program is on the ELAC campus.
 These courses are transferred back to SMC upon program completion and applied toward the SMC Associate Degree requirements.

 Summer Session 3: (4 units)

 RESP TH 15, Introduction to Clinical Experience (4)

 RESP TH 3, Application of Respiratory Therapy and Clinical Experience I (5)

 RESP TH 4, Application of Respiratory Therapy and Clinical Experience II (5)

 RESP TH 28, Respiratory Clinical Problem-Solving I (1)